 Alkan, whose writing mostly focused on literature, history and politics, was imprisoned pending trial on July 30 on charges of “membership of an armed terrorist organization.”
 The court maintained that Alkan and other former Zaman columnists continued to write for Zaman even after its former editor-in-chief Ekrem Dumanlı, was charged with membership of a terrorist organization, indicating that they knew that the Gülen-led group was an armed terrorist group.

 In an indictment that became public in mid-April, the prosecutor seeks three aggravated life sentences and an additional prison term of up to 15 years for Alkan and 29 other defendants, most of whom are former staff members and columnists of Feza Media Group, which Zaman belonged to.

 The first hearing of the trial was held on 18-19 September 2017.
 The court ruled to keep all imprisoned defendants behind bars and lifted the State of Emergency restrictions on access to lawyers.

 During the third hearing of the “Zaman trial” on April 5, 2018, the prosecutor submitted his final opinion, seeking aggravated life imprisonment and an additional 15 years in prison for “violating the Constitution” and “membership in an armed terrorist organization” for nine of the 11 columnists standing trial in the case, including Alkan.
 Issuing an interim ruling at the end of the hearing, the court ordered the continuation of detention of all imprisoned defendants in the case, including Alkan, and adjourned the trial until May 10-11 for the final defense statements.

 The fourth hearing was held on 10-11 May 2018 at the 13th High Criminal Court of Istanbul.
 While releasing columnist Ali Bulaç and Zaman’s former Responsible Managing Editor Mehmet Özdemir, the court ordered the continuation of the detention of the remaining imprisoned defendants including Alkan.

-Announcing its verdict at the end of the July 5-6 hearing, the 13th High Criminal Court of Istanbul found six journalists on trial, including Alkan, guilty of “membership in a terrorist organization” while acquitting five of the defendants.
+Issuing its judgment at the end of the July 5-6 hearing, the 13th High Criminal Court of Istanbul convicted six journalists including Alkan of “membership of a terrorist organization” while acquitting five of the defendants.
 Alkan was handed down a prison sentence of 8 years and 9 months.
 The court ruled for his release.